mvcisback/SSLVC/report/report.md

 Consider the same video from section 2.1.
 We would like to be able to identify each user using their facial and speech features.
 If the speaker is not talking, then the recognition system should put more weight towards the facial classifier.
-If the speaker’s face cannot be detected, then the classification algorithm only uses the speech classifier.
-If both face and speech are available, then the classification algorithm will use both with some weighting on each model to determine and identify each user for maximizing the user recognition likelihood given the training database.
+Next, if the speaker’s face cannot be detected, then the classification algorithm only uses the speech classifier.
+Finally, if both face and speech are available, then the classification algorithm will use both with some weighting on each model to determine and identify each user for maximizing the user recognition likelihood given the training database.